gamerson/deployment-validation-demo/README.md

  -distro: com.liferay.distro-7.10.1.jar;version=file
 ```

  Now we need to tell the OSGi resolver the identity of the bundles required for validation.
 We use an additional property in the bndrun file called -runrequires using the following format.
+In general you want to add all of top level modules that you are building and deploying to Liferay.
+You don't need to list all dependencies here, since the resolver will include transitive dependencies in its operation.

  ```
  -runrequires: \